Travel & Transport

 Here’s how we’d do it, if we were you!
 We recommend basing yourself in the world-class Hunter Valley for two nights before moving on to enjoy beach vibes and good times in Newcastle for 2-3 nights.

-Arrive at your accommodation in the Hunter Valley on Wednesday and make your way to race check in at Oaks Cypress Lakes Hunter Valley Resort.
-Check in opens at 3pm and festivities kick on into the early evening.
-Enjoy the time trial event, where the old hands will be happy to share a few tips.
+Arrive at your accommodation in the Hunter Valley on Wednesday and make your way to race checkin and then enjoy the festivities and kick on into the early evening.

-Enjoy your second night in the Hunter Valley after your Stage 1 finish at Audrey Wilkinson Wines Thursday afternoon.
+Enjoy your second night in the Hunter Valley after your Stage 1 finish on Thursday afternoon.
 Treat yourself to the local brews & wines, delicious eats and spectacular scenery after you conquer your first day of riding.

 Check out Friday morning before you arrive at Stage 2 and after you roll across the finish line, make your way to Newcastle for the rest of your stay.
 Enjoy the many great restaurants, pubs and bars on offer and you’re also in prime location to celebrate and share your war stories at the Eats, Beats & Bikes Festival after you race over the Stage 4 finish line.

 There are plenty of accommodation options in the region to meet absolutely any budget, head over to our Accommodation page for more info!